 - If you earned rental income from U.S. property, you must elect in the first year of the rental to report the rental income and applicable expenses, including depreciation, in Form 1040NR and continue to report the income and expenses thereafter.
 Absent the election and tax returns, the IRS may withhold 30 per cent of the gross rent before any expenses.

 - If you worked in the U.S. generally, U.S. federal and, if applicable, state income tax would have been withheld from your employment income; however, a tax return is still required.
 The Canada- U.S Tax Treaty provides exemptions for the tax (though not for filing a return) on income under $10,000, or where you worked less than 184 days in the U.S. for a Canadian employer with no permanent establishment in the U.S.

 U.S. Tax Returns for U.S. Citizens Living in Canada

 The penalty for failing to file a U.S. tax return is based on the tax due.
 There may be no penalty for a return that shows no tax after foreign tax credits.
-However, the U.S. tax returns include reporting of foreign (non- U.S.) accounts and investments; there are several foreign reporting forms that can carry severe penalties if you fail to file them in a timely manner.
+However, U.S. tax returns include reporting of foreign (non-U.S.) accounts and investments; several foreign reporting forms can carry severe penalties if you fail to file them in a timely manner.